Food Safety: Incinerator Ash Spread on Allotments in Northern England

 The dioxin and heavy metal contamination was caused by the deposition of toxic ash, from the city's Byker incinerator, in the 1990's.
-The incinerator has now closed.
+The incinerator was closed in circa 2000.

 In a Newcastle University report it was stated that the council should "consider establishing a register of allotment gardeners in Newcastle to enable health investigations if they should be required at a later stage".
 The authors' understanding is that this inventory of allotment gardeners’ health has not been established.
 Therefore, the health implications, of the ash being deposited on the allotments are unclear.
 Such health research could take decades to complete and even then could be inconclusive.
 This point was not discussed in an article on a BBC website.

 Atmospheric deposition from the Byker incinerator